dagger/dagger/docs/guides/1230-persistent-cache.md

 :::info
-In this part, we have how to keep cache in a local filesystem, if you want to see more options on local export, look at [Buildkit cache documentation](https://github.com/moby/buildkit#local-directory-1)
+In this part, we have how to keep cache in a local filesystem, if you want to see more options on local export, look at [Buildkit cache documentation](https://github.com/moby/buildkit/blob/v0.10.1/README.md#local-directory-1)
 :::

 ## Persistent cache in a remote registry

-Buildkit can also import/export cache to a registry, it's a great way to share cache between your team and avoid flooding your filesystem.
+Buildkit can also import/export cache to a registry.
+This is a great way to share cache between your team and avoid flooding your filesystem.

 :::tip
 Using a registry as cache storage is more efficient than local storage because Buildkit will only re-export